jim22k/sscdf/Specification.md

 ### Arrays
 The various SuiteSparse::GraphBLAS formats describe sparse objects using different combinations of dense arrays.
-These dense arrays are storedas netCDF Variables linked to a single Dimension.
+These dense arrays are stored as netCDF Variables linked to a single Dimension.
 Each Dimension is used by exactly one Variable, making them independent 1-D arrays.
 The Dimensions are always sized (i.e. Unlimited is not allowed) according to the size of the dense array they will represent.